Docs Contribution Guidelines

 All documentation projects are built with Next.js.
 The content is writtin in MDX files.

-The content of the Medusa Book is placed under the www/apps/book/app directory.
+The content of the Medusa main docs are under the www/apps/book/app directory.

 Medusa Development Resources Content#

-The content of the Medusa Resources documentation is placed under the www/apps/resources/app directory.
+The content of the Medusa Resources documentation are under the www/apps/resources/app directory.

 NoteDocumentation pages under the www/apps/resources/references directory are generated automatically from the source code under the packages/medusa directory.
 So, you can't directly make changes to them.
 Instead, you'll have to make changes to the comments in the original source code.